 - What to take with you when you go mushroom hunting.

 So it’s the perfect coffee table book.
 If you have no books on mushroom foraging and are getting into it, this book is an excellent place to start.
-Don’t pick any hardcover because it has major quality issues, but the paperback is good enough for font, color, cover, and binding style.
+Don’t pick any hardcover because it has significant quality issues, but the paperback is good enough for font, color, cover, and binding style.

 Author: Gary Lincoff